x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Download these files from either this repo directly if machine has inet capabilities.
 (Or downlaod these files and serve them with python :D)
 * Get the files on the system
 * cd to dir
-* ./{File}.ps1 (or use the .exe)
+* ./{File}.ps1

 # Change log
-v1.4-beta rolled out
+v1.5-beta rolled out

-* added more supported versions to check for, to start uac bypass based on OS versionS
+* Added support for windows 10 enterprise LTSC 2019 & 2021

-* see list above for added version windows server2019 and 2022 :D
+# Issues
-* the exe is outdated atm needs to be rolled out a new version of it ... soon will come
+* Feel free to make issue ticket, if sum is not working, or support blocks missing.
-* This is the last version update i have pushed..
+* To assist me when creating a ticket, list ur windows version pulled with powershell and list it with the ticket.

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.